-The limited lateral size of the matrix (about 1 $\lambda$ ) was allowing to collect, in average, $\sim 90\%$ of the shower energy so that leakage fluctuations were dominating the resolution capability (that was improving by a factor of $\sim 2$ while selecting well contained showers).
+Due to the limited lateral size of the matrix (the effective diameter was $\sim 1\lambda{\rm Int}$), the containment for hadronic showers was $\sim 90\%$ so that leakage fluctuations dominated the energy resolution.
+Selecting contained showers improved the resolution by a factor of ~ 2 .
+Although that selection was introducing a bias in favour of high f{em} showers, a significant improvement is expected for a realistic-size module.

 The resolution was also affected by the finite light attenuation length of the fibres, causing early starting showers to be observed at lower signal values.
-The hadronic resolution, to be corrected for both effects, was reconstructed to be $\sim 70\%/\sqrt{E}$ .
+The hadronic resolution, yet to be corrected for both effects, was reconstructed to be $\sim 70\%/\sqrt{E}$.

-5.4.5.3 $e/\pi$ separation
+5.4.5.3 e/π separation

-Four discriminating variables were identified for implementing $e/\pi$ separation: the fraction of energy in the central tower, the C/S signal ratio, the signal starting time, the total charge/amplitude ratio, shown in Figure 5.60.
+Four discriminating variables were identified for implementing e/π separation: the fraction of energy in the central tower, the C/S signal ratio, the signal starting time and the total charge/amplitude ratio, shown in Figure 5.54.